robgonnella/releasaurus/book/src/basic-configuration.md

 # Basic Configuration

 Releasaurus is designed to work out-of-the-box with zero configuration for most projects.
 However, you may want to customize certain aspects of the release process, such as changelog formatting or handling multiple packages within a single repository.

 ## Do You Need Configuration?

 ### You DON'T need configuration if:

-- You have a single package/project in your repository
+- You only need changelog generation and tagging (no version file updates)
 - You're happy with the default changelog format
-- You're happy with the default tag prefix "v" i.e. `v1.0.0`, `v2.1.0`
+- You're happy with the default tag prefix "v" (e.g., `v1.0.0`, `v2.1.0`)
-- You're using standard project structures for supported languages

 ### You DO need configuration if:

+- You want version file updates (requires specifying `release_type`)
 - You want custom changelog templates or formatting
 - You have multiple packages in one repository (monorepo)
-- You want custom prefixed tags (like `cli-v1.0.0` or `api-v1.0.0`)
+- You want custom prefixed tags (e.g., `cli-v1.0.0` or `api-v1.0.0`)
-- You need to customize the release process for your team's workflow

 ## Creating Your First Configuration

 If you need configuration, create a file called `releasaurus.toml` in your project's root directory:

 ```
 my-project/